Skip to content

 Anatomy of a robot

-The generated handle() method loads the embedded blueprint, builds a CallbackSink that runs once per scraped item, and streams items into it:
+The generated handle() method loads the embedded blueprint and calls crawlEach(), which runs your closure once per scraped item as it streams in (nothing is buffered):

 php